The Tale of Three Scales: the Planck, the Species, and the Black Hole Scales: A new swampland conjecture

 \subsubsection{Acknowledgments}

 We would like to thank Ruth Gregory, Juan Maldacena, Shiraz Minwalla, Rashmish Mishra, and Max Wiesner for valuable discussions.
-We would also like to thank Dieter Lüst for valuable comments on the earlier version of this letter.
+We would also like to thank Alberto Castellano and Dieter L\"ust for valuable comments on earlier versions of this letter.
 This work is supported in part by a grant from the Simons Foundation (602883,CV), the DellaPietra Foundation, and by the NSF grant PHY-2013858.
 AB is supported in part by the Simons Foundation grant number 654561 and by the Princeton Gravity Initiative at Princeton University.